 Your winery is one of the most beautiful in Italy — right out of a fantasy for most Americans.
 Why would you want to tear yourself away to be a tour guide for Rick Steves?

-Becoming a guide for Rick was not so difficult since I have been hosting your groups coming to our winery for the past 17 years.
+Becoming a guide for Rick was not so difficult, since I have been hosting your groups coming to our winery for the past two decades.
 So I had an idea of the kind of tour members who choose to travel with Rick Steves.
 I think that being a tour guide is something you must have a talent for — there is no way you can just learn it.
 Also, when you live in a small community, it is important to get a break from the people you always see.
 For me, being with a tour group is like diving into different minds.
 It is a very good opportunity to keep my mind more open and inclined to understand differences — especially with Americans who are the descendants of so many different cultures.
 I also like to tell people all about my country.
-Or I should say "countries" because Italy is so diverse and it's nice to explain to them all differences we have.
+Or I should say "countries," because Italy is so diverse and it's nice to explain to them all differences we have.

 You have lived in both Rome and Florence.
 Do you have a preference?

 Florence is still a very Renaissance city — everything still goes around the Renaissance and that lifestyle.
 It is very elegant, but also conservative.
 In comparison, Rome is like a jungle city!
-Because of its mix of cultures, arts and businesses it is a much more "going on" city.
+Because of its mix of cultures, arts, and businesses it is a much more "going on" city.
 For my personality, Rome is the city that I enjoy the best.
 In Rome there is much more life outside, and people are more inclined to have casual friendships.
-In Florence this attitude is very difficult to find, and to meet new friends is more complicated.
+In Florence this attitude is very difficult to find, and meeting new friends is more complicated.

 Where do you enjoy guiding most in Rome?